iTwin/itwinjs-core/docs/learning/display/Tiles.md

 ## Scene creation

-Every spatial view can aggregate any number of spatial models, as specified by its [ModelSelector]($backend).
+A spatial view can aggregate any number of spatial models, as specified by its [ModelSelector]($backend).
 Each model is associated with one [TileTree]($frontend) which supplies the graphics for that model.
 The animated GIF below illustrates how a spatial view of an office building can be composed from four separate models: one supplying the ductwork, another the structural elements, a third the architectural components, and finally the landscaping.

 ![Composing a view from multiple models](./assets/office-models.gif)